dltj/dltj-blog/_posts/2007-09-19-apache-httpd-and-tomcat.markdown

     modul mod_proxy_html, kter&yacute; v&scaron;ak nen&iacute; ve standardn&iacute;
     distribuci Apache.
 Kdyby v&aacute;s zaj&iacute;mali detaily. [&#8230;]<!--%kramer-ref-post%-->"
 ---
-<p>In this How-To guide, I show a combination of software and configuration to clean up URLs by removing the port numbers of the Java servlet engine (Tomcat) and the context path of the application.
-The goal is to create "<a href="http://www.w3.org/Provider/Style/URI" title="Hypertext Style: Cool URIs don't change.">cool URLs</a>" that are are short (removing the unnecessary context path) and follow conventions (using the default port "80" rather than "8080").
-OhioLINK also uses a custom access control module -- built for Apache HTTPD -- which makes the fronting of Apache HTTPD for Tomcat even more desirable.</p>
+In this How-To guide, I show a combination of software and configuration to clean up URLs by removing the port numbers of the Java servlet engine (Tomcat) and the context path of the application.
+The goal is to create "[cool URLs](http://www.w3.org/Provider/Style/URI)" that are are short (removing the unnecessary context path) and follow conventions (using the default port "80" rather than "8080").
+OhioLINK also uses a custom access control module -- built for Apache HTTPD -- which makes the fronting of Apache HTTPD for Tomcat even more desirable.

-<h2>Requirement</h2>
+## Requirement

-<p>We're making use of the latest line of development for the Apache HTTPD series:  <a href="http://httpd.apache.org/docs/2.2/" title="Apache HTTPD 2.2.x documentation">version 2.2.x</a>.
-The inclusion of <a href="http://httpd.apache.org/docs/2.2/mod/mod_proxy_ajp.html" title="Apache HTTPD mod_proxy_ajp documentation">mod_proxy_ajp</a> -- replacing the custom "mod_jk" with a module that extends the httpd proxy engine -- in the latest major release of HTTPD makes our task much easier.
-This solution also uses HTTPD's mod_rewrite and an add-on module called <a href="http://apache.webthing.com/mod_proxy_html/" title="mod_proxy_html Apache HTTPD module homepage">mod_proxy_html</a>.
-No additions or changes are needed to the stock Tomcat installation.</p>
+We're making use of the latest line of development for the Apache HTTPD series: [version 2.2.x](http://httpd.apache.org/docs/2.2/).
+The inclusion of [mod_proxy_ajp](http://httpd.apache.org/docs/2.2/mod/mod_proxy_ajp.html) -- replacing the custom "mod_jk" with a module that extends the httpd proxy engine -- in the latest major release of HTTPD makes our task much easier.
+This solution also uses HTTPD's mod_rewrite and an add-on module called [mod_proxy_html](http://apache.webthing.com/mod_proxy_html/).
+No additions or changes are needed to the stock Tomcat installation.

-<h2>The Plan</h2>
+## The Plan

-<p>There are two overall tasks that we're going to ask the HTTPD server to do.
+There are two overall tasks that we're going to ask the HTTPD server to do.
 First, receive the incoming HTTP request and proxy it to the Tomcat servlet engine using the AJP protocol.
 Second, rewrite the URL paths of the headers and the X/HTML body from the Tomcat servlet engine to eliminate any instances of the context path.
-In a visual sense, what we are trying to is rewrite the path so it can be processed by Tomcat (the green box) then remove the extraneous parts of the path in the resulting headers and X/HTML (the red box):</p>
+In a visual sense, what we are trying to is rewrite the path so it can be processed by Tomcat (the green box) then remove the extraneous parts of the path in the resulting headers and X/HTML (the red box):

 <table cellpadding="2" cellspacing="0">
 <tr>
 <td align="right"><i>Public Request URLs:&nbsp;&nbsp;</i></td>